 I have been using Bootstrap (v.
-3) for several years now, and have been very happy with it.
+3) for several years now, and have been quite happy with it.

 However, Bootstrap relies on JQuery, and JQuery does not work well with reactive frameworks (Vue.js, React, Angluar, etc.), which is becoming a problem for me, as I am working to integrate Vue.js into our web-sites and products.